 You Need to Switch Up Your Bed’s Foundation

-If you suffer from chronic back pain or poor circulation during sleep, an adjustable base might be the perfect solution.
-Adjustable bases allow you to raise the foot and head of your bed in a more uniform manner than propping up your legs or shoulders on a pillow.
-That means better circulations through your limbs and decreased pressure on your back.
-Plus, adjustable bases promote sleeping in a better position to support spinal alignment and support, so you’re more likely to fall and stay asleep in a position that’s good for your spine health.
+Why?
+Because adjustable bases allow you to raise the foot and head of your bed in a more uniform manner than propping up your legs or shoulders on a pillow.
+That means better circulation throughout your limbs and decreased pressure on your back.
+Plus, adjustable bases promote sleeping in a better position to support spinal alignment and support so you’re more likely to fall asleep—and stay asleep—in a position that’s good for your spine health.

 Morning joint stiffness and lower back pain are very common symptoms of a sleep system that needs some adjustment.
 If you aren’t sure what you need to change about your mattress, foundation or pillow, it’s always a good idea to chat with a sleep specialist.
 They can offer expert advice on which bed is best for you — helping you finally enjoy restful, rejuvenating sleep and happier mornings!